ssukhawani/insynk-frontend-interview-assignment/Description.md

        - created_at,
        - updated_at

- 3) Identified relation between all the entities and defined the cadinality
+ 3) Identified relation between all the entities and defined the cardinality
      - user - expenses (1:M)
      - expenses - categories (M:1)
      - user - categories (1:M)

- 4) Finalised the schema
+ 4) Finalized the schema

    ```sql
    create table user (